-Lava tubes and other volcanic caves are scattered across the province, but the majority of them are in the western area where they are associated with two of the younger eruptions in the region (Webb & others, 1982, Grimes & Watson, 1995).
+Lava tubes and other volcanic caves are scattered across the province, but the majority of them are in the western area where they are associated with two of the younger eruptions in the region-Mt Eccles and Mt Napier (Webb & others, 1982, Grimes & Watson, 1995, Grimes, in press).
+See chapter 5 for cave descriptions.